steve-ad-s/crypto-dictionary/candlesticks/BullishHarami.md

 The Bullish Harami is a subtle but important reversal signal.

 - **Bearish Harami:** This is the direct bearish counterpart.
-The [[Bearish_Harami]] appears at the top of an uptrend and signals a potential bearish reversal.
+The [[BearishHarami]] appears at the top of an uptrend and signals a potential bearish reversal.
 - **Harami Cross:** A more powerful version of the Bullish Harami is the **Harami Cross**.
 This occurs when the second candle is a [[Doji]] instead of a small-bodied candle.
 The Doji signifies even greater indecision and increases the likelihood of a significant reversal.
-- **Bullish Engulfing Pattern:** The Harami is often considered the inverse of the [[Bullish_Engulfing_Pattern]].
+- **Bullish Engulfing Pattern:** The Harami is often considered the inverse of the [[BullishEngulfingPattern]].
 The Engulfing pattern is a much more powerful and explosive reversal signal, while the Harami is a quieter, more tentative signal of a potential change in trend.
-- **Three Inside Up:** The Bullish Harami is the first two candles of the **[[Three_Inside_Up]]** pattern.
+- **Three Inside Up:** The Bullish Harami is the first two candles of the **[[ThreeInsideUp]]** pattern.
 The third candle in this pattern is a bullish candle that closes above the high of the Harami pattern, providing the necessary confirmation for the reversal.